For Traditional Undergraduate Students

 - Comprehensive wellness resources as we continue to navigate COVID-19

 - Numerous ways for students to engage, connect, and find a home at Loma

 PLNU Wellness Center Honored by San Diego County for COVID-19 Response Efforts

-PLNU’s Wellness Center was recently recognized by the San Diego County Board of Supervisors for both their COVID-19 response efforts as well as the high level of care provided to students and the community.
+PLNU’s Wellness Center was recently recognized by the San Diego County Board of Supervisors for both its COVID-19 response efforts as well as the high level of care provided to students and the community.